 Gathered below are some frequently asked questions to give you more detailed information about Undergraduate Graduation applications, review processes, diplomas, and more.
 If you still can't find an answer to your question, please email firstname.lastname@example.org or call us at (415) 338-2350.

 - To be eligible to apply for either Summer or Spring graduation, a student must have completed a minimum of 90 units.

 - To be eligible to apply for Fall graduation, a student must have a combined minimum of 90 units - including completed and in-progress units.

-	Consult the Submission Dates table to determine when we will begin accepting applications for your intended term of graduation.
-If you are not a matriculated student please contact the Advising Center to review your degree progress.
+Consult the Submission Dates table to determine when we will begin accepting applications for your intended graduation term.
+If you are not a matriculated student, don't hesitate to contact the Advising Center to review your degree progress.

 |Priority Application Period Opens||